raineridev/Libft/README.md

 # Libft

-My first libary using  C
+My first library using  C

 ## What is this library for?
 This is 42Lisboa's first project, to create my own C library.
 It's a set of numerous functions that are useful in everyday life, such as calloc.